 - How well your child’s gonads are likely to function in the future

 - Your family’s preferences and cultural beliefs

 The goals of management are to ensure your child’s long-term emotional well-being, future sexual function and potential for fertility, and stable gender identity.
+There is a multidisciplinary approach to DSD often with many health care providers.
 Treatment can include hormone therapy (most often at puberty).